2023 Philadelphia Eagles season: Week 11: at Kansas City Chiefs

 In a rematch of Super Bowl LVII, the Chiefs took a 17–7 lead at halftime on touchdowns by Justin Watson and Travis Kelce and a field goal by Harrison Butker, while the only Eagles' scoring play of the first half was a touchdown by D'Andre Swift.
 However, the Eagles held the Chiefs scoreless in the second half and mounted a comeback.
 In the third quarter, Jalen Hurts rushed for a 10-yard touchdown to cut the Chiefs' lead to 17–14.
 In the fourth quarter, the Chiefs converted a 4th-and-1 in the Eagles red zone, but on the next play, Bradley Roby stripped the ball from Kelce and Nicholas Morrow recovered the fumble.
 Two possessions later, Hurts rushed for a 1-yard touchdown, giving the Eagles a 21–17 lead.
 On the Chiefs' final drive, Patrick Mahomes threw a long pass that was dropped by Marquez Valdes-Scantling, and on the next play, Mahomes was flagged for intentional grounding, setting up 4th-and-25 for the Chiefs.
 Mahomes' pass to Watson fell incomplete, turning the ball over on downs, and allowing the Eagles to run out the clock.

 The Eagles improved to 9–1 with their first ever consecutive 9-1 starts in franchise history.
-This was the Eagles' first-ever win against former longtime head coach Andy Reid.
+This also marked the first time they ever defeated their old head coach, Andy Reid.